-- 1. Periodic educational opportunities promoting sustainable forestry, - a. field tours, seminars, websites, webinars or workshops; - b. educational trips: - c. self-guided forest management trails; - d. publication of articles, educational pamphlets or newsletters; or - e. support for state, provincial, and local forestry organizations and soil and water conservation districts.
+- 1. Periodic educational opportunities for the public promoting sustainable forestry, such as - a. field tours, seminars, websites, webinars or workshops; - b. educational trips; - c. self-guided forest management trails; - d. publication of articles, educational pamphlets or newsletters; or - e. support for national, state, provincial, and local forestry organizations and soil and water conservation districts. - f. engagement and support of teachers and/or students though programs such as Project Learning Tree.

-Performance Measure 12.3.
-Program Participants shall establish, at the state, provincial-or other appropriate levels, procedures to address concerns raised by loggers, consulting foresters, employees, unions, the public or other Program Participants regarding practices that appear inconsistent with the SFI 2015-2019 Forest Management Standard principles and objectives.
+Performance Measure 13.3.
+Certified Organizations shall establish, at the state, provincial, or other appropriate levels, procedures to address concerns raised by loggers, consulting foresters, employees, unions, the public or other Certified Organizations regarding management that appears inconsistent with the SFI Standard principles and objectives.

-- 1. Support for SFI Implementation Committees (e.g., toll-free numbers and other efforts) to address concerns about apparent nonconforming practices. - 2.
+- 1. Support for SFI Implementation Committees (e.g., toll-free numbers and other efforts) to address concerns about apparent nonconformance. - 2.
 Process to receive and respond to public inquiries.
 SFI Implementation Committees shall submit data annually to SFI Inc. regarding concerns received and responses.

-Objective 13.
-Public Land Management Responsibilities To participate and implement sustainable forest management on public lands.
+Objective 14: Public Land Management Responsibilities.

+To participate and implement sustainable forest management on public lands.

-Performance Measure 13.1.
-Program Participants with forest management responsibilities on public lands shall participate in the development of public land planning and management processes.
+Performance Measure 14.1.
+Certified Organizations with forest management responsibilities on public lands shall participate in the development of public land planning and management processes.